Sharan-j-s/Java8-Features/README.md

 This repository contains some coding examples related to Java 8 features (Lambda expression, Stream API, Functional Interfaces. etc).
-The video link given below is the source i've used to create the coding examples in this repository.
+The video link given below is the source I've used to create the coding examples in this repository.
 Do check it out.

 Video Link :- https://www.youtube.com/watch?v=UfJ0lCH7FMM